hcorona-zz/recsys-101-workshop/docs/instructions.md

 ### Running the example and rate your own movies:

-Now that you have run the example, and downloaded the data, you can find the movies in the downloaded dataset and find the following files:
+Now that you have run the example, and downloaded the data, you can run the first notebook to make sure everything went OK.

-* the ratings I created: under [/data/](https://github.com/hcorona/recsys-101-workshop/blob/master/data/ratings_humberto.csv)
-* the file with all movie Ids in [/data/ml-latest-small](https://github.com/hcorona/recsys-101-workshop/blob/master/data/ml-latest-small/README.txt)

-Find the movies you like in the movies file, and write them in the ratings_yourname.csv
+* run the first notebook [notebook-1-data-gathering](https://github.com/hcorona/recsys-101-workshop/blob/master/notebooks/notebook-1-data-gathering.ipynb) using jupyter notebooks (***Note: You will need access to the internet to download the dataset.***)